duyvt6663/Defacement-detection-app/README.md

 Our app as of its current state just simply receives a url and checks if it has high probability of having been defaced.
 It can, however, easily be modified to monitor urls intermittently.

 In hindsight, our CNN might not work very well since the dataset has quite a lot of overlaps, and the window size is 100x100 due to limit in memory.
-Will have to fix these later
+Will have to fix these later.
 # How to run
 ```
 pip install requirements.txt